devonartis/aws-security-workshops/docs/level-300/threat-detection-remediation/02-attack-simulation.md

 ![Stack Complete](./images/02-stack-complete.png)

-## Threat Detection and Remediation Presentation
+## Threat detection and response presentation

 Below is a diagram of the setup after the module 2 CloudFormation stack is created.